godotengine/godot-docs/classes/class_tilesetatlassource.rst

 Change a tile's alternative ID from ``alternative_tile`` to ``new_id``.

-Calling this function with ``alternative_id`` equals to 0 will fail, as the base tile alternative cannot be moved.
+Calling this function with ``new_id`` of 0 will fail, as the base tile alternative cannot be moved.

 ----